-As the name suggests, lift and shift strategy involves lifting a part of the application or a complete application from on-premise or existing cloud environment to a new cloud environment.
+As the name suggests, lift and shift strategy involves lifting a part of the application or a complete application from an on-premises or existing cloud environment to a new cloud environment.
 It is also referred to as a rehost strategy.

-Here, shifting is done with a very little or no modification.
-While implementing a lift and shift approach, you may require to change the host configuration if the application is shifting to a new cloud-based hardware.
+Here, shifting is done with very little or no modification.
+While implementing a lift and shift approach, you may be required to change the host configuration if the application is shifting to a new cloud-based hardware.

 Lift and shift is a beginner’s approach to start with application migration or optimization.
 This approach delivers a quick and easy cloud migration solution as it can be migrated with minimal application disruption.